On the Choice of Test Statistic for Conditional Moment Inequalities: Conclusion

 \section{Conclusion}

 This paper derives local power results for tests for conditional moment inequality models based on several forms of CvM statistics in the set identified case.
 The power comparisons hold under conditions that arise naturally in the set identified case, and determine the minimax rate.
-Combined with results for KS statistics, these results can be used to decide on the test statistic, weighting function, class of instruments and critical value to maximize power in these models.
-The results show that KS tests are preferred to CvM statistics and that variance weightings are preferred to bounded weightings, and allow the researcher to choose the bandwidth optimally when a kernel based approach is used.
-In addition, these results show that, while choosing the critical value based on moment selection procedures or restricting the class of instrument functions has relatively little effect on power with variance weighted KS statistics, these choices can have a large effect on power with CvM statistics or unweighted KS statistics.
+The results show that KS tests are preferred to CvM statistics and that variance weightings are preferred to bounded weightings.